These are such a fun change-up from the traditional nachos. Great for football day.

 Preheat oven to 400*.

-Cut pork into 2 ounce pieces, and season with ginger, cinnamon, cloves, salt and pepper.
+Cut pork into 2 inch pieces, and season with ginger, cinnamon, cloves, salt and pepper.

 In a large sauce pot, pour in 2 tbsp of vegetable oil, and sear the outside of the pork.
 Make sure you don't overcrowd the pot, so you may need to sear them in batches.